Cyprus-Trade.net

 A small island in the Eastern Mediterranean,

-it was strategically placed to benefit from an active trading population.
+it is strategically placed to benefit from an active trading population.

 Cyprus' name derives from Cuprum or Cyprium which in trading terms was one of the most valuable and malleable metals in the world, copper.
 It may be no coincidence that the copper coloured soil of Cyprus on its rich alluvial plains produces one of the best strains of potato in the world.
 Agriculture was one of the islands strongest exports with the grape producing a decent enough wine and since the days of the crusades a desert wine unique to the island known as Commanderia, after the knights Templar who invented and drank it in their commandery at Kollossi